Atlas Digital Emailer

 Computer Science

-Jane is an ambitious student preparing for the internship cycle, balancing course load, extracurriculars, and applications.
+Rebecca is a student preparing for the internship cycle, balancing course load, extracurriculars, and applications.
 Despite her qualifications, she feels behind.

 PAIN POINTS

-Spent excessive time digging in LinkedIn or Slack threads to find recruiter contacts.
+• Spent excessive time digging in LinkedIn or Slack to find recruiter contacts.

-Lacks the confidence to write compelling or personalized outreach emails and defaults to using generic templates.
+• Lacks the confidence to write personalized outreach emails and defaults to using generic templates.

-Frustrated by duplicated effort- realizes others in the club may have already contacted the same recruiter but there’s no way to know.
+• Frustrated by effort- realizes others in the club may have already contacted the same recruiter but there’s no way to know.

 SYNTHESIS